LL.M. in Taxation

 All students complete a rigorous core curriculum and choose an area of concentration.
 The core curriculum provides a solid foundation in the fundamentals of substantive tax law and basic tax research and writing skills, while keeping the highest standards of professional responsibility in focus.
 A wide range of elective courses allows each student to fully prepare for a capstone research and writing seminar in the student’s selected area of concentration.
 Capstone seminars provide an opportunity to tackle sophisticated problems at the forefront of current tax practice under the guidance of practicing lawyers who are leaders in the field.

 The Graduate Tax Program is led by Professor Ann F. Thomas.
-In addition to the full-time faculty members below, numerous accomplished New York City tax practitioners teach as adjunct faculty members in the program.
+In addition to the faculty members below, numerous accomplished New York City tax practitioners teach as adjunct faculty members in the program.

 Ann F. Thomas

 All recipients of our LL.M. in Taxation may audit additional NYLS courses at no cost.
 Learn more about auditing classes.